jbuddha/controlspace-source/source/_posts/2016/06/collapsible-panel-in-oracle-jet.md

 The other function is `self.close` which is bound to click handler of close icon.
 This simply removes the entire panel by using jQuery's remove method.
 You may want to do something more by showing a dialog asking whether user really wants to close or not, I chose to simply close it.

 I didn't include other configuration information that is required for oraclejet and other libraries in the above code snippet.
-Please use the jsfiddle given at the end of article for complete code.
+Please refer the codepen's javascript resources given for configuration related code.
 However, if you are creating a seperate viewModel for the panel alone, no other code is necessary.

 ## The Style
 We have to import both alta css from oraclejet and font-awesome.
 Importing can be using `link` meta tag in html or `@import` in css directly.
 Extra styling information is used when user hovers over title bar icons.
 For this a class `hoverable` is created that just darkens the background with some opacity on hover.
-Refer css section of the below jsfiddle to see how it is done.
+Refer css section of the CodePen to see how it is done.

-## Entire JSFiddle
-{% jsfiddle q3qrbuj7   'css,html,js,result' 'dark' %}

 ----